-Show your favorite photographers your vision board, and ask them for some location suggestions.
-If you are doing an Instagram photoshoot on your vacation, your photographer will be the best source for photo spot ideas to get the vibe you’re going for.
+Show them your vision board, and ask for some location suggestions.
+If you are doing a personal branding photoshoot on your vacation, your photographer will be the best source for photo spot ideas to get the vibe you’re going for.

 Don’t be afraid to splurge

-Consider these photos as an investment.
-The general rule is you get what you pay for, and that can’t be more true in personal branding photography.
-Experienced photographers will have the talent and experience to back up their rates, while amateur photographers just starting out will have lower rates to help build their portfolio.
-Thankfully, there is a happy medium and we’re here to help you find that perfect photographer for your Instagram photoshoot or personal branding blog.
+Consider social media branding photography packages as an investment.
+The general rule is you get what you pay for, and that can’t be more true with a personal branding photographer.
+Experienced photographers will have the talent and experience to back up their rates, while amateurs just starting out will have lower rates to help build their portfolio.
+Thankfully, there is a happy medium and we’re here to help you find that perfect photographer for your Instagram photoshoot or blog.

 How to Hire a Photographer for Personal Branding Photography

-We’re happy to help you find a social media photographer to hire so that you can get those dreamy Instagram photos or perfect blog photos that will define your personal branding.
-Contact us below and we’ll send you an email with awesome photographer options for your shoot.
+We’re happy to help you find a personal branding photographer to hire so that you can get those dreamy Instagram photos or perfect blog photos that will define your brand.
+Contact us below and we’ll send you an email with some great portfolios and package options for your photoshoot.